-Living Building Challenge Holistic approach to building, incorporating on-site construction issues apart from overall energy demand.
+Living Building Challenge Holistic approach to building; encompassing on-site construction issues apart from overall energy demand.
 Another option, along with LEED and Passive House, for ‘green’ building certification.

 Permies Plenty of info, regardless of experience with permaculture principles.
 Great learning tool.
 Useful forums to share, or just read about, problems/solutions.

 Geoff Lawton Really interesting permaculture projects from around the world.
 Great videos.